ai-med/StablePose/README.md

 You may download the Stable Diffusion model from [Hugging Face](https://huggingface.co/runwayml/stable-diffusion-v1-5) and pose esitimator from [HumanSD](https://github.com/IDEA-Research/HumanSD).
 Note that ```init_stable_pose.ckpt``` is the initialized model for Stable-Pose, you might refer to [Usage](#usage) for details.

 ## Data
-We trained and evaluated on Human-Art [3] and Laion-Human [2], where we follow [HumanSD](https://github.com/IDEA-Research/HumanSD/tree/main) to download and structure the data.
-Further, we evaluated on three video datasets: UBC Fashion [4], DAVIS [5], and Dance Track [6], where we extracted video frames and built datasets to test (Codes for preparing video datasets will be released soon).
+We trained and evaluated on [Human-Art](https://idea-research.github.io/HumanArt/) and [Laion-Human](https://arxiv.org/pdf/2304.04269), where we follow [HumanSD](https://github.com/IDEA-Research/HumanSD/tree/main) to download and structure the data.
+Further, we evaluated on three video datasets:  [UBC Fashion](https://arxiv.org/abs/1910.09139), [DAVIS](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Perazzi_A_Benchmark_Dataset_CVPR_2016_paper.pdf), and [Dance Track](https://openaccess.thecvf.com/content/CVPR2022/papers/Sun_DanceTrack_Multi-Object_Tracking_in_Uniform_Appearance_and_Diverse_Motion_CVPR_2022_paper.pdf), where we extracted video frames and built datasets to test (Codes for preparing video datasets will be released soon).
 The data path is specified in config files.

 ## Configs
 Config files are structured as: